raphpeguet/Jaspersoft-Workshop---Visualize.js/README.txt

 This workshop is composed of several labs.
 Should you get stuck at some point you may find the solution for each LAB/Task in the SOLUTIONS folder that can be found in the project you downloaded

 Improvements:
+> Edit steps in LAB 5 to add params as tested in the vizjs_main.js file in COMPLETE
 > Add missing JS file under START / workshop_visualizejs
 > explain better in each steps:
    > clear cache after changing scrolltotop = false for Dashboards.